kiranpe/AzureTasks/Task4/README.md

 Write a playbook to delete files and folders inside a directory?

-Note: Solution is in word document
+Note: Solution is in word document and yaml files are in folders
 ----